Michelle Obama: Foreign trips

 On April 1, 2009, Obama met with Queen Elizabeth II in Buckingham Palace.
 Obama embraced her before attending an event with world leaders.
 Obama praised her, though the hug generated controversy for being out of protocol when greeting Elizabeth.

 In April 2010, Obama traveled to Mexico, her first solo visit to a nation.
 In Mexico, Obama spoke to students, encouraging them to take responsibility for their futures.
 Referring to the underprivileged children, Obama argued that "potential can be found in some of the most unlikely places," citing herself and her husband as examples.

 Obama traveled to Africa for the second official trip in June 2011, touring Johannesburg, Cape Town and Botswana and meeting with Graça Machel.
 Obama was also involved with community events in the foreign countries.
 It was commented by White House staff that her trip to Africa would advance the foreign policy of her husband.

 In March 2014, Obama visited China along with her two daughters Malia and Sasha, and her mother Marian Robinson.
-She met with Peng Liyuan, the wife of Chinese president Xi Jinping, visited historic and cultural sites, as well as a university and two high schools.
+She met with Peng Liyuan, the wife of Chinese leader Xi Jinping, visited historic and cultural sites, as well as a university and two high schools.
 Deputy National Security Adviser Ben Rhodes said the visit and intent in Obama journeying there was to symbolize "the relationship between the United States and China is not just between leaders, it's a relationship between peoples."